tuan0101/MyBlog/Languages/Comparing programming languages.md

 C# was originally created by Microsoft as the flagship language of the .NET Runtime.
 C# is very, very similar to Java.
 We can say C# is the combination of C++ and Java, but is much simpler and has many funtional features.

+Java
+The idea when Java was created was that it could run on a virtual machine which could run on any computing platform, thus enabling Java programs to be easily cross-platform.